Step 7

 Press Enter.
 You should see your app's landing page — the boilerplate's default homepage.

 Take a moment.
 You just installed and ran a real web app.
-It might look generic right now, but it has working authentication, billing infrastructure, email systems, an admin dashboard, all of it.
+It might look generic right now, but it has working authentication (powered by the Supabase project you just connected), billing infrastructure, email systems, an admin dashboard, all of it.
+Because Supabase is connected, you'll be able to sign in — and from there the in-app journey walks you through Stripe, Resend, branding, and deploying.
 You're going to make it yours over the next several steps.

 Keep the terminal running